 There are different activities, games, and challenges that you can introduce to your team so that they get to have the chance to get to know each other and form a bond.

-This will not only make the communication easier, but will also solve the issue of loneliness.
+This will not only make communication easier but will also solve the issue of loneliness.

-Establishing rules or updating the ones you’ve already introduced is a necessity that might seem like a challenge to you because people might not be very pleased at first.
+Establishing rules or updating the ones you’ve already introduced is a necessity that might seem challenging because people might not be very pleased at first.